 - engage students through peer learning and advocacy to promote respectful relationships messages in authentic and relatable ways.

 - provide families with materials to build their understanding of respectful relationships education, and support conversations with children.

-- The Commonwealth Government will provide $2.8 million between 2019–20 and 2021–22 to fund Respect Matters.
-This is in addition to the $5 million investment in the program under the 2015 Women’s Safety Package.
+- • The Australian Government is providing $2.8 million between 2019–20 and 2021–22 to fund Respect Matters.
+This in in addition to the $5 million investment in the program under the 2015 Women’s Safety Package.

 What have we achieved so far?

-Respect Matters resources are accessible on The Good Society website.
-More than 350 videos, digital stories, podcasts and other materials are freely available for use in all Australian schools.
-The Good Society also includes classroom resources for students from Foundation Year to Year 12.
-These materials will provide young people with the knowledge and skills to better communicate with one another, make shared decisions, understand consent, resolve conflicts and engage in positive relationships.
-The Respect Matters program also provides professional learning modules for educators, available on the Student Wellbeing Hub, and a curriculum connection tool available on the website of the Australian Curriculum, Assessment and Reporting Authority.
+These materials aim to provide young people with the knowledge and skills to better communicate with one another, make shared decisions, understand consent, resolve conflicts and engage in positive relationships.
+The Respect Matters program also provides professional learning modules for educators and targeted resources for priority cohorts, available on the Student Wellbeing Hub, and a curriculum connection tool available on the website of the Australian Curriculum, Assessment and Reporting Authority.

 What is next?